Leather- a special focus sector

-Indian leather industry accounts for around 12.9% of the world’s leather production of hides/skins and handles a robust annual production of about 3 bn sq. ft. of leather.
+The Leather industry in India accounts for around 12.9% of the world’s leather production of hides/skins and handles a robust annual production of about 3 bn sq. ft. of leather.
 The country accounts for 9% of the world’s footwear production.
-This sector is known for its consistency in high export earnings and it is among the top ten foreign exchange earners for the country.
+The industry is known for its consistency in high export earnings and it is among the top ten foreign exchange earners for the country.

 India has an abundance of raw materials with access to 20% of world’s cattle and buffalo and 11% of the world’s goat and sheep population.

-The leather industry is an employment intensive sector, providing job to about 3 mn people, mostly from the weaker sections of the society.
-Women employment is predominant in leather products sector with about 30% share.
-Indian leather industry has one of the youngest workforce with 55% of workforce below 35 years of age.
+The Leather industry is an employment intensive industry providing job to about 3 mn people, mostly from the weaker sections of the society.
+Women employment is predominant in Leather products industry with about 30% share.
+The Leather industry in India has one of the youngest workforces with 55% of the workforce below 35 years of age.

-The sector can generate 250 jobs for every USD 0.2 mn investment.
+The Leather industry has the tendency to generate 250 jobs for every $ 0.2 mn investment.

 Exports are segmented as:

 3 bn sq ft. of leather produced annually